pingcap/tidb-dev-guide/src/understand-tidb/cbo.md

 ## Summary

-This chapter specifically introduces the `Volcano Optimizer` currently used by TiDB.
+This chapter specifically introduces the `Volcano Optimizer` currently used by `TiDB`.
 We describe in detail how cost-based optimization selects a physical plan with the least cost based on statistics and cost models.

 But we still have some problems that the current framework can not handle.
 For example:

 * The operator push-down logic is too simple.
-Only one operator is allowed except Selection, and it is difficult to deal with new push-down operators added in the future (such as Projection, etc.).
+Only one operator is allowed except `Selection`, and it is difficult to deal with new push-down operators added in the future (such as `Projection`, etc.).
 * Poor scalability: it is difficult to expand to support other storage engines, and implement corresponding push-down operators, such as `TiFlash`.
 * For optimization rules that may not always get better, we currently do not support the selection of rules through cost.
 The search space of the optimizer is restricted.
 * ...